 This post may contain affiliate links.

-The Natural Ways I’ve Used to Cope with Stress and Anxiety
+Natural Ways I’ve Used in Coping with Stress and Anxiety

 In the past, all of the stresses could have made me lose sleep, be overly anxious, or go into a full-blown panic attack.
-Here’s what I used today to help me cope.
+Here’s what I used on surgery day to help me cope.
 Note: Don’t get me wrong, I was still very concerned ~ just not as crazy with anxiety as I would have been in before!

-I prayed A LOT for the weeks leading up to her surgery, and of course throughout today!
+I prayed A LOT for the weeks leading up to her surgery, and of course throughout the day!
 There was so much that was outside of my control.
 I really needed to focus on what I could control, and leave the rest to God.
-This gave me a peace about the situation that I would not have had without those prayers.
+This gave me peace about the situation that I would not have had without those prayers.

 I surrounded myself with positive supportive people.